Training-free Truthfulness Detection via Sparse MLP Value Vectors: TruthV: Training-free Truthfulness Detection via Value Vectors in LLM

 where $M$ is the set of all candidate answer indices, and $\text{Count}(a, \cdot)$ returns the number of times answer $a$ appears among the predictions.
 The final predicted answer $\hat{a}$ is the one that receives the most votes.
 A symmetric procedure is applied for the argmin pattern.

 \paragraph{Baselines.}

-We compare our method against two baselines: NoVo and Log-Likelihood \cite{ho2025novo}.
+We compare our method against two baselines: NoVo and Log-Likelihood.
 NoVo leverages the 30 provided samples to select a subset of attention heads.
 It uses the norm of their output to make predictions, and the predictions from the top-$p$ heads are aggregated via voting to obtain the final prediction.
-In the Log-Likelihood method, the content with the highest log-likelihood score is chosen as the final prediction.
+The optimal value of $p$ is empirically set to 85\%.
+The Log-Likelihood baseline simply chooses the answer with the highest log-likelihood score.

 \paragraph{Metrics.}